dart-lang/site-www/src/null-safety/understanding-null-safety.md

 we can safely let some non-`null` values hop over the fence to the non-nullable side where we can use them.
 That's a big step, but if we stop here, the resulting system is still painfully restrictive.
-Flow analysis only helps with locals, parameters, and private, final fields.
+Flow analysis only helps with locals, parameters, and private final fields.

 To try to regain as much of the flexibility that Dart had before null safety—and to go beyond it in some places—we have a handful of other